ragingwind/firebase-hackernews/readme.md

 ### length(type)

-Returns cached items of the type's data
+Returns a length of cached items of the target type

 ## License